Melina Kibbe

 Melina R. Kibbe is an American clinician and researcher in the field of vascular surgery.
-She currently serves as Dean of the University of Virginia School of Medicine.
-She previously held the Colin G. Thomas Jr. Distinguished Professorship and Chair of the Department of Surgery at UNC School of Medicine.
+She is the seventh president of the University of Texas Health Science Center at Houston.
+She previously served as Dean of the University of Virginia School of Medicine.

-Kibbe is also the editor-in-chief for the journal JAMA Surgery and past-president for the Association for Academic Surgery, Midwestern Vascular Surgical Society, and the Association of VA Surgeons.
+Prior to her appointment at Virginia, she held the Colin G. Thomas Jr. Distinguished Professorship and Chair of the Department of Surgery at UNC School of Medicine.
+Faculty of UVA declared no confidence in Melina Kibbe, alleging ignored and suppressed reports of misconduct.
+Kibbe is also the editor-in-chief for the journal JAMA Surgery and past president for the Association for Academic Surgery, Midwestern Vascular Surgical Society, and the Association of VA Surgeons.
 Kibbe's research interests focus on nitric oxide vascular biology and the development of novel and innovative nitric oxide-based therapies for patients with vascular disease.

 Early life and education

 In her freshman year of high school, Kibbe was diagnosed with scoliosis and underwent surgery to have a Harrington rod implanted.
-While earning her bachelor's degree at the University of Chicago, she was determined to become a surgeon.
+While earning her bachelor's degree at the University of Chicago, she decided to become a surgeon.
 She earned her Medical Degree from the Pritzker School of Medicine and completed her residency at the University of Pittsburgh Medical Center.

 In 2019, Kibbe was the recipient of a Distinguished Service Award from her alma mater, the University of Chicago.